ApplicationCraft/applicationcraft.com/source/developers/documentation/extending-ac/adding-your-own-widgets/anatomy-of-a-basic-widget/defining-properties.html.markdown

 ## Additional Properties

 You can see how the 'text' and 'hiddenText' custom properties are defined (Hidden Text does not mean anything clever, it is used to illustrate the treatment of some non-visual property).
 Here is the 'text' property

+        {name: "hiddenText", type : "boolean",
+            set:"hiddenTextFn", get: "hiddenTextFn", alias:"widgetpropname_simpleLabel_hiddenText"}

 The key meanings are as follows